meridian-analytics/spec-cluster/packages/spec-cluster/README.md

 ### <a name="user-data"></a> user-data
 This module provides a context for managing `Spectrogram` objects in a React application.
 It includes a context provider that allows components to access and update spectrogram data efficiently.

-See `example-point-visualization` for how it's implemented.
+See `example-shape-visualization` for how it's implemented.
 <details>
 <summary>More details</summary>